 Add 20 mL of dry THF and a stir bar.
 Cap the vial.

-Turn the purge on for at least 15 minutes before turning the circulator back on.
+Turn the purge on for at least 15 min before turning the circulator back on.

 Let the reaction stir for 48 h, or until the solution turns into a dark inky purple solution.
 The solution should go from colorless to blue to purple, and there should be excess sodium at the bottom of the vial.
 This should give a solution with ~1.4 mM di-radical.